Leukemia-Commonly as Blood Cancer

 Physical examination

-Physician will look for physical signs of leukemia, such as pale skin from anemia, swelling of your lymph nodes, and enlargement of your liver and spleen.
+Physical signs, pale skin from anemia, swelling of your lymph nodes, and enlargement of your liver and spleen.

 Blood tests